grandeurdev/arduino-sdk/README.md

 Since, AC voltage and current are defined under _device summary_, the app would subscribe to _device summary_ so that any updates to variables under _summary_ would be sent to the app in realtime.

-Similarly, the device can subscribe to _parms_ to get realtime updates when the consumer changes them AC ON/OFF state or its percentage power consumption.
+Similarly, the device can subscribe to _parms_ to get realtime updates when the consumer toggles its state or changes its percentage power consumption.

-## Quick Example
+## Quickly Starting with Apollo Device

 ### Case 1: Doing `apollo.init()`